-Covering a huge area of almost 800 square miles, The Cotswolds is packed with amazing things to see and do.
-Picturesque villages, grand palaces, ancient castles, beautiful gardens – this perfect slice of English countryside has got it all.
+Covering almost 800sqmi (2,072sqkm), the scenic Cotswolds are brimming with things to do and see.
+Picturesque villages, grand palaces, ancient castles, beautiful gardens… This perfect slice of English countryside has got it all.
 Wondering where to start?
-Here are 20 of the very best attractions that are well worth a visit.
+From the Cotswolds Distillery to Warwick Castle, here are 25 of the best attractions in the area.

 WWT Slimbridge Wetland Centre

-Standing tall in the most glorious of settings, Broadway Tower looks out across the breath-taking Cotswold scenery.
-Visitors can explore this unique, Capability Brown Folly Tower before hiking along the Cotswold Way, meeting the herd of red deer or just sitting back with a cup of tea, taking in the view.
+Standing tall in the most glorious of settings, Broadway Tower looks out across the breathtaking Cotswold scenery.
+Visitors can explore this unique folly tower before hiking along the Cotswold Way or just sitting back with a cup of tea, taking in the view.

 With 15,000 tree specimens from all over the world, Westonbirt Arboretum is regarded as one of the best arboretums in the country.
 There’s something for everyone here, whether you just want to wander around the grounds, explore the treetop walkway or take the children along the Gruffalo Spotters trail.
-Beautiful whatever the season, but particularly dramatic in autumn, as the leaves turn a kaleidoscope of reds and oranges.
+The arboretum is beautiful whatever the season but particularly dramatic in autumn, as the leaves turn a kaleidoscope of reds and oranges.

-Created and cultivated over the last 35 years by TRH The Prince of Wales, The Royal Gardens at Highgrove are a stunning example of sustainability, harmony with nature and a true love of all things horticulture.
+Created and cultivated over the last 35 years by the Prince of Wales, the Royal Gardens at Highgrove are a stunning example of sustainability, harmony with nature and a true love of all things horticulture.
 The gardens are open annually from April to October, and visitors can enjoy fascinating guided tours around the estate.

 With a dedication to producing the very best artisan whisky and gin with a local twist, the Cotswolds Distillery is one of the smallest but arguably the prettiest distilleries in England.
 Find out all about the process on one of the distillery tours, before putting your feet up in front of a warming log fire for a tasting session in a relaxing environment.

-Featuring over 150 lakes spread over 40 square miles, the Cotswold Water Park has plenty to keep you busy.
-There are lots of beautiful trails to explore via foot or on two wheels, as well as great fishing spots and a huge choice of watersports to try your hand at.
+Featuring over 150 lakes spread over 40sqmi (104sqkm), the Cotswold Water Park has plenty to keep you busy.
+There are lots of beautiful trails to explore by foot or on two wheels, as well as great fishing spots and a huge choice of water sports to try your hand at.
 There’s even a beach (yep, in the Cotswolds!) where you can swim and really feel like you’re on holiday.

 Explore the fascinating and turbulent history of Sudeley Castle, spanning more than 1,000 years.
-From the glorious, historic rooms to the jaw-dropping 1,200-acre estate (featuring 10 award-winning gardens) there’s a lot to see.
-There’s even The Pheasantry, which houses a collection of 16 rare and endangered species of birds from around the world.
+From the glorious, historic rooms to the jaw-dropping 1,200-acre (486ha) estate (featuring 10 award-winning gardens), there’s a lot to see.
+There’s even the Pheasantry, which houses a collection of 16 rare and endangered species of birds from around the world.

-There’s not many places in England that offer such a unique opportunity to see a historic herd of fallow deer roaming freely.
-Dyrham Park, a grand late 17th century Baroque country house surrounded by beautiful ancient parkland, combines history with wildlife for an excellent day out for all the family.
+There aren’t many places in England that offer such a unique opportunity to see a historic herd of fallow deer roaming freely.
+Dyrham Park, a grand late-17th-century baroque country house surrounded by beautiful ancient parkland, combines history with wildlife for an excellent day out for all the family.

-Tucked away in a hidden valley, offering unbeatable views of the Cotswold countryside, Painswick Rococo Garden feels like a secret treasure.
-Transporting you back to the elegance of the early 1700s, the country’s only Rococo garden celebrates a time when gardens were designed to really dazzle.
+Tucked away in a hidden valley and offering unbeatable views of the Cotswold countryside, Painswick Rococo Garden feels like a secret treasure.
+Transporting you back to the elegance of the early 1700s, this site celebrates a time when gardens were designed to really dazzle.

-It’s no surprise that Blenheim Palace, a picture-perfect Baroque stately home, is a UNESCO World Heritage Site.
-Spend a day taking in the beauty of this Grade I listed building (birthplace of Sir Winston Churchill), before taking to the great outdoors to explore over 2,000 acres of Capability Brown parkland and formal gardens.
+It’s no surprise that Blenheim Palace, a picture-perfect baroque stately home, is a Unesco World Heritage site.
+Spend a day taking in the beauty of this palace (the birthplace of Sir Winston Churchill), before taking to the great outdoors to explore over 2,000 acres (800ha) of Capability Brown parkland and formal gardens.

-Folklore goes that an Iron Age monarch and his courtiers were turned to stone by a witch, resulting in The Rollright Stones.
+Folklore says that an Iron-Age monarch and his courtiers were turned to stone by a witch, resulting in the Rollright Stones.
 The truth about how this ancient stone circle came to be, just outside the village of Great Rollright, is still unknown, but it’s a fascinating example of a mysterious prehistoric monument.

 Upper and Lower Slaughter are widely believed to be the most picturesque example of a quintessentially Cotswold village.
 Honey-hued stone cottages, the meandering River Eye and an idyllic countryside setting make these villages an absolute must-see, for a real taste of the Cotswolds.

-Lauded by William Morris as ‘the most beautiful village in England’, it’s easy to see why Bibury is one of the most popular stops on a Cotswold tour.
-Home to Arlington Row, one of England’s most photographed streets, Bibury’s beauty and charm will capture your heart.
+Lauded by William Morris as “the most beautiful village in England”, Bibury is one of the most popular stops on a Cotswold tour, and it’s easy to see why.
+Home to Arlington Row, one of England’s most photographed streets, Bibury has beauty and charm that will capture your heart.

-Deep in the heart of the Cotswolds countryside you’ll find the unexpected – a dazzling 200-year old Mogal Indian palace.
+Deep in the heart of the Cotswolds countryside you’ll find the unexpected – a dazzling 200-year old Moghul Indian palace.
 Yep, really!
-Sezincote House, built in the “Indian Style” is a feast for the eyes, with its weathered-copper onion dome and elaborate curving orangery.
-The gardens are equally impressive – and exotic! – featuring an impressive water garden and ornamental temples.
+Sezincote House, built in the “Indian style”, is a feast for the eyes, with its weathered-copper dome and elaborate curving orangery.
+The gardens are equally impressive – and exotic! – featuring a water garden and ornamental temples.